 There are only two ways to experience net growth as a church: reach new people, and keep the people you reach.
 And you must focus on doing both of these.

-Reaching new people
+Reaching people who are new

 The biggest single difference between churches that are growing and churches that are struggling is that growing churches invite new people well.
 Promoting your church through advertising is a great idea, but most of the people who actually walk through the doors and experience what your church family is all about are people who were personally invited by a friend or family member.